PhilipK/BoilR/Readme.md

 ## Configuration
 The tool reads its configuration from a `config.toml` file.
+In the future there will be an UI for changing these configurations.

 Here is a simple example of how to write the config file:
 ```toml
 [steamgrid_db]